orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 ## Our first container!

 * We used one of the smallest, simplest images available: busybox.
-* We ran a single process and echo'ed hello world.
+* We ran a single process and echoed hello world.

 Though, it's not a very useful container